reyhanfikridz/backend-collection-python-1/README.md

 ### Version: release-1.0 (2023-01-08)

 ### Summary:
 This is Python backend number 1 from my backend collection project.
-This backend is a REST API for CRUD post data build with FastAPI framework, PostgreSQL, and SQLAlchemy ORM, also tested with Starlette framework built-in FastAPI.
+This backend is a REST API for CRUD post data build with FastAPI framework, PostgreSQL, and Alembic/SQLAlchemy ORM, also tested with Starlette framework built-in FastAPI.

 ### Requirements:
 1. python (tested: v3.11.0)